 The following few paragraphs were added April 2009 after another visit.

 I did not give the Nature Center portion of this complex its full due.
 Damian really likes it as it’s pretty small and uncrowded usually.
 There are some very interesting displays for adults (geology, meteorology) but more for the kids.
-In later visits, we found a HUGE room that is used for concerts and lectures, but also had some rather confusing signs on the back wall… Like this one:
+In later visits, we found a relatively huge room that is used for concerts and lectures, but also had some rather confusing signs on the back wall… Like this one:

-There is also a little giftshop and another play room for little kids, filled with books and puzzles, crafts and stuffed animals.
+There is also a little gift shop and another play room for little kids, filled with books and puzzles, crafts and stuffed animals.
 Damian was sure to give each one a hug as he moved them across the room for reasons only known to him.
 He was also more receptive to the barnyard animals now that he’s a little bit older too.